How to get the most out of the customer reviews with an Airtable system

 Review text – Full text of the review

-Rating – Displays the numerical rating of the review, or in the case of some platforms it’s just Recommended or De-Recommended
+Rating – Displays the numerical rating of the review, or in the case of some platforms, it’s just Recommended or De-Recommended

-Arising issue – This allows you to select if there was an issue or not in customer experience
+Arising issue – This allows you to select if there was an issue or not in the customer experience

-Issued keyword – Place where you type in the keywords for the issue if there was one
+Issued keyword – Place where you type in the keywords for the issue, if there was one

 Positive stuff – Select positive things that the customer wrote in the review